rajprateek25/digital-design-and-fabrication/lab-3-sensors-and-actuators/README.md

 ### Code to Integrate Motion Sensor

-We designed the system such that the Arduino only reacts when the motion sensor detects a movement in the room and deflates when there is no detected movement.
+We designed the system such that the Arduino only reacts when the PIR motion sensor detects a movement in the room, and deflates when there is no movement detected.

 ```cpp
 .